hareshsandeep/carapp/README.md

 # carapp

-This is a car app that lists various cars and filters them buy their make and the model.
+This is a car app that lists various cars and filters them by their make and the model.

 | Top bar             |  Bottom bar |